Ernek/Ernek.github.io/content/articles/qc_roadtrip_1.md

 Summary: Basics of Quantum Computing I. Tunneling through the learning curve

 My intent with this post is to present some fundamental concepts related to Quantum Computing and document my learning experience.
 You can find several web reasources at the end of this post that I used to get accuanted with the field terminology and to understand the motivation behind the current funding resurgence towards this field.
-I am mostly covering elements of the first chapter of **'Quantum Computation and Quantum Information'** by Michael A. Nielsen and Isaac L. Chuang (know as the basic textbook for Quantum Computing)
+I am mostly covering elements of the first chapter of **'Quantum Computation and Quantum Information'** by Michael A. Nielsen and Isaac L. Chuang (known as the basic textbook for Quantum Computing)

 # Quantum Computing Conceptual Framework.
 # Basics I